 charged costly damage.
 That includes coffee car washes.

 Anything more than this, leave to the professionals.

-week.
-If not, wash every fortnight, but wash your car.
+wash every fortnight, but wash your car.
 After you have washed your car, wipe it down.
-Grab your
+Grab your quick detailer and

-those who favour the enthusiest brands, Meguiars.
-Before we go any further, it needs to be noted that the
+who favour the enthusiest brands, Meguiars.
+Before we go any further, it needs to be noted that the vehicle being used

-scratched and everything else.
+and everything else.
 Anything that is left behind will require paint correction.
-This probably won't be
+This probably won't be possible as the

 Therefore, what we are displaying is basic general maintenance using abrasives which remove material.
 This is

 recommended for removing top surface flaws which can range anywhere from spider webbing, to top surface